Simca: 1946: a decisive year

-On 3 January 1946 the new government's five-year plan for the automobile industry (remembered, without affection, as the Pons Plan) came into force.
+On 3 January 1946, the new government's five-year plan for the automobile industry (remembered, without affection, as the Pons Plan) came into force.
 Government plans for Simca involved pushing it into a merger with various smaller companies such as Delahaye-Delage, Bernard, Laffly and Unic so as to create an automobile manufacturing combine to be called “Générale française automobile” (GFA).
 With half an eye on the Volkswagen project across the Rhine, the authorities determined that GFA should produce the two door version of the "AFG", a small family car that had been developed during the war by the influential automobile engineer, Jean-Albert Grégoire.
 Grégoire owed his influence to a powerfully persuasive personality and a considerable engineering talent.
-Regarding the future of the French automobile industry, Grégoire held strong opinions, two of which favoured front-wheel drive and aluminium as a material for car bodies.
-A few weeks after the liberation Grégoire joined the Simca board as General Technical Director, in order to prepare for the production of the AFG at the company's Nanterre factory.
+Regarding the future of the French automobile industry, Grégoire held strong opinions, two of which were a preference for front-wheel drive and for aluminium as a material for car bodies.
+A few weeks after the liberation, Grégoire joined the Simca board as General Technical Director in order to prepare for the production of the AFG at the company's Nanterre factory.

 For Simca, faced with a determinedly dirigiste left-wing French government, the prospect of nationalisation seemed very real.
 (Renault had already been confiscated and nationalised by the government at the start of 1945.)
-Simca's long standing (but Italian born) Director General, Henri Pigozzi, was obliged to deploy his very considerable reserves of guile and charm in order to retain his own position within the company, and it appears that in the end Pigozzi owed his very survival at Simca to the intervention with the national politicians of his new board room colleague, Jean-Albert Grégoire.
+Simca's long-standing (but Italian-born) Director General, Henri Pigozzi, was obliged to deploy his very considerable reserves of guile and charm in order to retain his own position within the company, and it appears that in the end Pigozzi owed his very survival at Simca to the intervention with the national politicians of his new boardroom colleague, Jean-Albert Grégoire.
 In return, Grégoire obtained the personal commitment of the surviving Director General to the production at Nanterre of his two-door AFG.